astramind-ai/Pulsar/README.md

 ### Quick installation (Linux)
 If you have a Linux OS, you can use our installation script in installer/installer.sh.

-Copy both of the file in a new directory and then run `sudo chmod +x installer.sh` and then `bash installer.sh`
+Download the file in a and then run `sudo chmod +x installer.sh` and then `bash installer.sh`

 ### Detailed instructions
 Pulsar AI offers flexible installation options to suit different user needs and environments.
 For detailed, step-by-step installation instructions, please refer to our comprehensive [Linux Installation Guide](https://github.com/astramind-ai/Pulsar/blob/main/docs/INSTALLATION-LINUX.md) | [Windows Installation Guide](https://github.com/astramind-ai/Pulsar/blob/main/docs/INSTALLATION-LINUX.md).